Dushnilas/recsys_project/README.md

 ## Overview

-Welcome to MovieInfoApp, a comprehensive online service that provides detailed information about movies.
+Welcome to online cinema MAZE, a comprehensive online service that provides detailed information about movies.
 This project is developed by first-year students at the Higher School of Economics (HSE).
 Our goal is to create a user-friendly platform where users can search for movies, view detailed information about them, and get recommendations based on their preferences.

 ## Features